ZainabZaman/FaceEnhancementAndMakeup/README.md

-# Face Restoration with CodeFormer
+# AI Face Makeup Application & Enhancement Through Codeformer

-This repository contains a Python script for face restoration using the CodeFormer model.
+This repository contains a Python script for face makeup application and enhancement using the CodeFormer model.
 The script leverages face recognition and CodeFormer, a deep learning model, to enhance facial features in images.

 ## Prerequisites